Around the Corner: Digital Health Post-Pandemic Webinar Series

 WEBINAR 4: Digital Health at Scale: The Payor Perspective

 The COVID-19 pandemic has catalyzed efforts by health insurers to expand reimbursement for telehealth services and digital health tools, and develop and invest in their own digital health tools.
 Health insurers, who increasingly play a hybrid role of payor, innovator and provider, have a vested interest in helping consumers manage chronic diseases and engage in preventive care from home, both during the public health emergency and after.
+We explored the role of health insurers in the evolving digital health market with Humana, Oscar Health and Medorion, including:

 - Pre-pandemic efforts to integrate digital health capabilities into the traditional health insurance framework